zayaanali/recommended-topics-tool/documents/results.md

 ### Results
 ---
 Overall, we were able to complete most of the goals we set out to, however we ran into some issues with the output of one of our algorithms
+#### Leading Question
+Our goal with the project was to create a recommendation tool that would output related topics given two inputted Wikipedia page titles.
+We were able to create the recommendation tool and generated resonably meaningful results (see "Example Results").
 #### Our deliverables
    * Our makefiles run as expected
    * We properly read in our wikipedia set and built a graph based on it
    * We have thoroughly tested our graph and algorithms for bugs and memory leaks
-   * 2 Wikipedia page input outputs page related to both results
+   * 2 Wikipedia page input - outputs pages related to both results with reasonable accuracy
-   * 1 Wikipedia page recommendations are too large to be useful
+   * 1 Wikipedia page - recommendations were too large to be useful
    * See Kosaraju's algorithm for more details
 #### Algorithms & Traversals
    * Dataset trimming